 But now that anything you do financially affects your spouse and vice versa, being on the same page about your habits and goals is more important than ever.
 Your goals might include paying down debt — especially high-interest credit card debt — sticking to a budget, establishing a joint emergency fund, and saving for a home.
 Honesty is imperative: the only thing worse than overspending or making a money mistake is jeopardizing your partner’s trust and your joint finances by hiding it.

-“If your income stops because of a disability — illness or injury — everything stops,” explained Paula C. Brancato, a MassMutual advisor, Certified Financial Planner® professional, and author of the upcoming guidebook, “Financial Guide for New Parents.”
+“If your income stops because of a disability — illness or injury — everything stops,” explained Paula C. Brancato, a MassMutual financial professional, Certified Financial Planner® professional, and author of the guidebook “Financial Guide for New Parents.”
 You can easily deplete your retirement funds, and couples who were solvent and doing all the right things often fall into debt.
 Even if you have disability insurance through work, it often falls far short of what you need.

 “Disability coverage for a young, healthy couple is so inexpensive,” she added.
 “Why take this risk?”

-When you’re starting a family, financial planning becomes even more important.
+When you’re starting a family, financial planning and budgeting becomes even more important.
 Someone else will soon depend on you to provide for them — for at least the next 18 years.
-(Learn more: How new parents can start budgeting )
+(Learn more: How new parents can start budgeting for their kids)

 Creating a family budget is imperative for new parents because whatever budget may have been in play before is now irrelevant, explained Brancato.
 She said a family budget is the engine that drives your financial plan, as a tool for spending and saving responsibly, being accountable, and achieving your financial goals and dreams.
 Also, she argued, if you don’t already have life and disability insurance at this stage, now is the time to get it.